 Set thresholds for minimum amounts.
 Fraudsters seek to know if the card is valid, avoiding the possibility of the cardholder noticing and reporting.
-The smaller the amount of the purchase, there is less the probability that it attracts attention.
+The smaller the purchase amount, the lesser probability that it will attract attention.

 Avoid transactions for small amounts.
 It is often common to see transactions for very small amounts, even equal to zero.
 It is better to set a higher minimum amount.

 Stay alert and identify any anomalies in advance: